This homework is intended to give you a chance to better understand sorting and balanced search trees.

 Feel free to post interesting tests and/or observations on Piazza.
-You don't need to submit anything related to this Benchmark test.
+You do not need to submit anything related to this Benchmark test.

 Interestingly enough, quicksorting an array is equivalent to inserting all of its items into a BST.
 In this problem, we'll see why.